Justin Haley (racing driver): Cup Series

 In April 2019, Haley joined Spire Motorsports' No. 77 for his Monster Energy NASCAR Cup Series debut in the GEICO 500 at Talladega Superspeedway.
 With seven laps remaining, he was collected in a crash with Matt DiBenedetto, Chris Buescher, and Martin Truex Jr., finishing the race in 32nd.
 He returned to the team at Sonoma Raceway in June, finishing 34th.

 For Daytona's 2019 Coke Zero Sugar 400, he qualified 34th.
 In the race, with around thirty laps to go, Austin Dillon and Clint Bowyer tangled, causing "The Big One".
 Haley, in 27th, narrowly avoided it and sneaked into third.
 Race leader Kurt Busch and second-place Landon Cassill would pit under caution but Haley did not, inheriting the lead just before lightning struck near the race track, red-flagging the race.
 After hours of red flag conditions, the race was called, securing Haley's first Cup win in his third start and Spire's first win in their maiden season.
 Since Haley was accepting points for the 2019 Xfinity Series, and was not competing full-time in the Cup Series, he was not eligible for the 2019 Cup playoffs.

 On January 10, 2020, Kaulig Racing announced Haley would drive for the team at the Daytona 500 in the No. 16.
 On February 9, Haley made the field by posting the fastest qualifying speed of all the non-charter teams (190.018 mph; 31st overall).
 After starting 33rd, he was involved in a lap 184 wreck that resulted in a red flag but finished thirteenth.
 In July, Haley rejoined Spire for the 2020 NASCAR All-Star Race at Bristol, having qualified via his 2019 Daytona win; he finished fourteenth.

 Haley was offered a contract by Spire for the 2021 NASCAR Cup Series season.
 When COVID-19 protocols forced him to miss the Drydene 400 at Dover, Josh Berry took over the No. 77.
 Haley ran 31 races during the season; thirty races for Spire in the No. 77 and one race for Kaulig in the No. 16.

-In June 2021, Kaulig Racing announced in junction with going full-time in the Cup Series in 2022 that Haley would race full-time in one of the teams' two charters.
+In June 2021, Kaulig Racing announced, in conjunction with going full-time in the Cup Series in 2022, that Haley would race full-time in one of the team's two charters.
 On December 15, 2021, Kaulig Racing revealed that Haley would drive the No. 31 entry for the team.